Csfract7/Project_2_DnD_Tracker/.github/ISSUE_TEMPLATE/proposal.md

 > A name for your Project

 ## Project Description
-> A short description of your game.
+> A short description of your project.

 ## Wire Frames
 > Copy and paste or drag and drop your images here.
 If you need help with markdown syntax, look to [github's docs on markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).